MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ResourceManager/AzureRM.Automation/v2.2.0/New-AzureRMAutomationConnection.md

 The first command assigns a hash table of field values to the $FieldValue variable.

-The second command creates an azure_2 connection named Connection12 in the Automation account named AutomationAccount01.
+The second command creates an Azure connection named Connection12 in the Automation account named AutomationAccount01.
 The command uses the connection field values in $FieldValues.

 ## PARAMETERS